epfl-ada/ada-2024-project-deep5eekers/README.md

 We looked at the top genres by total cast data, then calculated the ratio of female cast members by genre.
 This data helped show what genres women were more represented in.

 ### Research Question 2: Gender Stereotypes
 To address RQ2, we investigated potential stereotypes with the characters of each gender, by clustering the TV tropes data by character type and gender.
-This gave us information about the common character types played by each gender.
+This gave us information about the common character types played by each gender and gave us some initial insights into bias around genders in film.

 ### Research Question 3: Plot Analysis
 ![Plot Analysis Pipeline](./data/plot_analysis_pipeline.png)